Aldila Sutjiadi: Grand Slam tournament junior results

-2008–2020: Early career
+2008–2015: Junior years, turning professional at 15

 Sutjiadi made her debut as a junior player in 2008, aged 13.
 Highlights of her junior career include winning the singles and doubles competition at the 2010 Indonesia International Junior Championships as well as reaching the doubles semifinals of the 2012 Australian Open Junior Championships.

 In 2010, aged 15, Sutjiadi turned professional at an ITF Circuit tournament in Jakarta.

-At 17, she won the gold medal in both singles and doubles at the 2012 Indonesian National Sports Week and made her debut for the Indonesia Fed Cup team the following year in 2013.
+At 17, she won the gold medal in both singles and doubles at the 2012 Indonesian National Sports Week and made her debut with the Indonesia Fed Cup team the following year in 2013.

-At the 2015 Southeast Asian Games in Singapore, Sutjiadi won bronze medals in women's doubles partnered with Jessy Rompies as well as in the women's team event alongside Rompies, Lavinia Tananta, and Ayu Fani Damayanti.
+At the 2015 SEA Games in Singapore, Sutjiadi won bronze medals in women's doubles partnered with Jessy Rompies as well as in the team event alongside Rompies, Lavinia Tananta, and Ayu Fani Damayanti.

+2016-2017: College years, doubles All-American

 In 2017, Sutjiadi graduated from the University of Kentucky.
 As a varsity athlete playing for the Wildcats, Sutjiadi was named doubles All-American in 2016 and 2017, won Kentucky's first-ever national championship in doubles at the ITA National Indoors Championship alongside Mami Adachi in 2016, and was nominated for the 2017 NCAA Woman of the Year award.

+2018–2022: Major debut, WTA Tour titles and top 100

 At the 2018 Asian Games in Jakarta, competing alongside Christopher Rungkat in the mixed doubles competition, Sutjiadi won a gold medal for Indonesia by defeating Thai pair Luksika Kumkhum/Sonchat Ratiwatana.

-The pair also won the mixed doubles gold medal for Indonesia at the 2019 Southeast Asian Games in Manila by defeating Ratiwatana who paired up with Tamarine Tanasugarn.
-Sutjiadi also won gold medal in the singles competition by defeating Savanna Lý Nguyễn from Vietnam in the grand final.
+The pair also won the mixed doubles gold medal for Indonesia at the 2019 SEA Games in Manila by defeating Ratiwatana who paired up with Tamarine Tanasugarn.
+Sutjiadi also won the gold medal in the singles competition by defeating Savanna Lý Nguyễn from Vietnam in the final.